-Voting Interest Entities.
+• Voting Interest Entities.
 Voting interest entities are entities in which (i) the total equity investment at risk is sufficient to enable the entity to finance its activities independently and (ii) the equity holders have the obligation to absorb losses, the right to receive residual returns and the right to make decisions about the entity's activities.
 Voting interest entities are consolidated in accordance with Accounting Research Bulletin (ARB) No. 51, "Consolidated Financial Statements," as amended.
-ARB No. 51 states that the usual condition for a controlling financial interest in an entity is ownership of a majority voting interest.
+The usual condition for a controlling financial interest in an entity is ownership of a majority voting interest.
 Accordingly, the firm consolidates voting interest entities in which it has a majority voting interest.